Janjan798/MAT496/README.txt

     Lesson 4:
-        - Prompt canvas lets us ask the agent to write update or comment on existing prompts -CHANGES MADE(for lesson3 and 4)
+        - Prompt canvas lets us ask the agent to write update or comment on existing prompts

+        -CHANGES MADE(for lesson3 and 4):
             - Worked in the UI
-            - changed the quick actions filters in prompt canvas
+            - Changed the quick actions filters in prompt canvas

 ----------